-FIELD TITLE and DATA ENTRIES EXPLANATION 330 Dialer Selection 0 = disable 1 = enable This field has two entries, one for each dialer (main and backup).
-Enter 1 if the dialer is being used.
-NOTE: If 330 is disabled (0, 0), the panel does not report at all via communications device.
-331 Backup Dialer TouchTone or Rotary 0 = rotary 1 = touchtone Select the dialing method for the backup dialer.
+FIELD TITLE and DATA ENTRIES EXPLANATION 331 Backup Dialer TouchTone or Rotary 0 = rotary 1 = touchtone Select the dialing method for the backup dialer.
 350 Zone Type Restore Enables for Types 16-18 0 = disable 1 = enable This field has three entries, one for each zone type.
 Select the zone types that will send Restore reports.
-Must be 1 for UL commercial fire and burglary installations 355 Reset on Second OFF for Bell 1 0 = disable 1 = enable If enabled, the system silences bell 1 output when the second User Code + OFF Code is entered after a fire alarm.
+Must be 1 for UL commercial fire and burglary installations 355 Second OFF for Bell 1 0 = disable 1 = enable If enabled, the system silences bell 1 output when the second User Code + OFF Code is entered after a fire alarm.
 If disabled, the system silences bell 1 output after the first User Code + OFF.
-356 Reset on Second OFF for Bell 2 0 = disable 1 = enable If enabled, the system silences bell 2 output when the second User Code + OFF Code is entered after a fire alarm.
+356 Second OFF for Bell 2 0 = disable 1 = enable If enabled, the system silences bell 2 output when the second User Code + OFF Code is entered after a fire alarm.
 If disabled, the system silences bell 2 output after the first User Code + OFF.
 357 Confirmation of Arming Ding Bell 2 & Auxiliary Relay 0 = disable 1 = enable This field has two entries, one for bell 2 and one for the auxiliary relay.
 If enabled, produces 1⁄2-second external alarm sounding ("ding") at the end of exit delay (or after kissoff from the central station, if sending closing reports).
 NOTE: If using a keyfob, when the button is pressed, either for arming or disarming, the bell will ding indicating that the button is working.
 Must be 1 for Commercial Burglary installations.
 359 Enable Bell 2 & Auxiliary Relay Chime Annunciation 0 = disable 1 = enable This field has two entries, one for bell 2 and one for the auxiliary relay.
 If enabled, the system produces chime annunciation on the output.
 NOTE: Must be set to "0" if Bell 2 or Aux.
 Relay is used for Fire.
 360 Bell 2 & Auxiliary Relay Timeout Enter 01-15 multiplied by 2 minutes.
 00 = no timeout.
 This field has two entries, one for bell 2 and one for the auxiliary relay.
 Defines the length of time the output and the keypad's sounder will sound for all audible alarms.
-NOTE: Must be a minimum of 16 minutes for Commercial Burglary installations and a minimum 6 minutes for UL Commercial Fire installations.
+Must be a minimum of 16 minutes for Commercial bBrglary installations and a minimum 6 minutes for Commercial Fire installations.
 361 Auxiliary Relay Function Selection 0 = trouble/supervisory 1 = alarm, silenced by User Code + OFF 2 = smoke detector reset 3 = battery save 4 = alarm, silenced by User Code + # + 67 Select the condition that will trigger the auxiliary relay.
 NOTES: Select "4" for applications requiring independent resetting of the relay.
 Smoke detector reset triggers the relay momentarily (approximately 6 seconds) on the second User Code + OFF entry.
 Battery save is used to disconnect power from non-critical loads 4 hours after AC loss.
 382 Burglary Features on Partition 1 Enable 0 = disable 1 = enable If enabled, arming, test and chime modes can be used on partition 1.
 NOTES: These features are automatically enabled on all other partitions.
 Must be set to "0" in Commercial Fire installations.
-385 System Zone Bypass Inhibit 0 = prevent bypass 1 = allow only installer to bypass 2 = allow only installer and master codes to bypass Select which codes, if any, can bypass fire zones and systems zones.
+385 System Zone Bypass Inhibit 0 = prevent bypass 1 = allow only installer to bypass 2 = allow only installer and master codes to bypass Select which codes, if any, that can bypass fire zones and systems zones.
 NOTES: This applies to fire zones programmed with zone types 9, 16, 17, and 18 and system zones 970-977.
 The bypassing can only be done from partition 1.